 I’m from an Irish family, so taking the boys over to see Ireland was always something that I really wanted to do.
 This was their first trip over, and I was really keen to show them some of the important historical and cultural sights of the city.
 I knew that I couldn’t overwhelm them though – they are still not too keen on spending hours traipsing around a city looking at buildings!

 We arrived at the hotel around 10.30pm on Friday night.
-After checking into our room we headed to the bar where Mark and I had our first pints of Guinness of the weekend.
+After checking into our room we headed to the bar where I had our first pint of Guinness of the weekend.
 I don’t usually drink pints, but always make an exception for Guinness.
 And whatever anyone says, it definitely tastes better in Ireland!

 Here are some of the highlights of our weekend in Dublin:

 On Saturday morning we took the bus right to O’Connell Street in the heart of Dublin city centre.
 There I showed the boys the statue of Daniel O’Connell, the Post Office and the huge Spire.
 We also enjoyed a huge Irish breakfast at Eddie Rocket’s

 – the Clonakilty black pudding was definitely the best I’ve ever had.
 I’ve since found that you can buy it from Waitrose

 , but I wonder if this is something else that will taste better in Ireland?

 After breakfast we started exploring the city, and headed over in the direction of Grafton Street.
 As well as being a great place to shop, you can also watch various street entertainers.
 We saw everything from fire jugglers, boy bands, dancers and of course the obligatory ‘statues’.

 And talking of statues, of course we had to find Molly Malone.
 She’s still wheeling her wheelbarrow, I’m sure that she’s moved location since the first time I visited Dublin.
 She also has to contend with a lot of tourists trying to get a handful of her bosom – it took me quite a while to get a photo of her on her own!